Chitpavan Brahmins: Rise during the Maratha rule

 Very little is known of the Chitpavans before 1707 CE Balaji Vishwanth Bhat, a Chitpavan arrived from Ratnagiri to the Pune-Satara area.
 He was brought there on the basis of his reputation of being an efficient administrator.
 He quickly gained the attention of Chhatrapati Shahu.
 Balaji's work so pleased the Chhatrapati that he was appointed the Peshwa or Prime Minister in 1713.
-He ran a well-organized administration and, by the time of his death in 1720, he had laid the groundwork for the expansion of the Maratha Empire.
+He ran a well-organised administration and, by the time of his death in 1720, he had laid the groundwork for the expansion of the Maratha Empire.
 Since this time until the fall of the Maratha Empire, the seat of the Peshwa would be held by the members of the Bhat family.